artsandmetaphysics/goodlifeodyssey/_dialogues/socrates-underestimated-writing.md

   An imaginative dialogue with Socrates about the limitations of writing and dialectic.
 ---

 <span class="sc">Dijon:</span> Excuse me.
 I’ve been standing here, leaning against this tree, for some time.
 You were so caught up in your intercourse that you didn’t hear me approach.
 A part of me wanted to interrupt, thinking it shameful to eavesdrop, but another part of me couldn’t bring myself to.
 I was worried if I interrupted, I wouldn’t be able hear your private dialogue.
-For most of us choose different words in private than we do in a larger group.
-However, just now, you said something I couldn’t bear, and that part of me that wanted to interrupt won out.
+However, just now, you said something I couldn’t bear, and that part of me that wanted to interrupt won out over the part.

-<span class="sc">Socrates:</span> I would like to know was so unbearable that you risked interrupting our dialogue, but first I must ask why you came to this beautiful place?
+<span class="sc">Socrates:</span> I would like to know was so unbearable that you risked interrupting our dialogue, but first I must ask: how did you come to this beautiful place?
 You do not appear Ionian, or even Greek.

-<span class="sc">Dijon:</span> I am passing through Athens.
+<span class="sc">Dijon:</span> I’m passing through Athens.
 I saw this stream and, it being a hot afternoon, decided to leave the path and walk along its banks.
 As I walked, I could hear the faint echoes of your voices rising above the cicadas.
 Intrigued, I walked toward them.

 <span class="sc">Socrates:</span> Let’s hear what we’ve said that so bothered you.